wajahatabbas27/Amazon-2.0-E-commerce/README.md

 - This api backend folder will be used to fetch the apis of the backend or to authenticate!
 - we donot require "" insdie the .env files
 - Whenever we update the .env file restart the server!
+- text-3xl border-b pb-4 -- To add border bottom
+- grid grid-cols-5 -- created the grid with 5 coloumns but the structure for us is like this that we want first and last coloum to take 1 1 space while the middle one takes 3 coloumn spaces therefore we will say for the middle "col-span-3" -- it means it takes 3 coloumns space.
+- col-span-3 -- It takes three coloumn space
+- line-clamp-3 -- iska mtlb hai 3 line ke bd ... dot ajaeinge
+- my-auto -- centers in the y axis by this
+- justify-self-end -- in the given space use that particularly
+- whitespace-nowrap  -- It will not have white spaces extra
+- Here we are using the reduce functon to create the total price inside the reducer function.